 Employment is highly regulated in Spain, and labour inspections do occur.
-It can be very expensive for you to fire an employee in Spain if you haven't followed the rules.
-We recommend that you read our article about hiring employees.
+It can be very expensive for you to fire an employee in Spain if you haven't followed the proper procedures.
+We recommend that you read our guide to hiring employees in Spain.

 Some reasons to use Strong Abogados for your payroll service in Spain:

 Hire our payroll service today.
 If you already have a payroll provider, we will take care of the transition at no additional cost.
 Contact us for a quote.

 Guide to a Spanish payslip, with sample payslip